henry-luo/mark/README.md

 Mark utilizes a novel feature in JavaScript that an plain JS object is actually *array-like*, it can contain both named properties and indexed properties.

-So each Mark object is mapped to just one plain JavaScript object, which is very compact and efficient comparing to other DOM models *(Many JS virtual-dom implementations needs to represent one DOM element with at least 3 objects: the main object, one JSON object for the properties, and one array object for the contents.
-Browser DOM will be even heavier.)*.
+So each Mark object is mapped to just one plain JavaScript object, which is very compact and efficient comparing to other DOM models *(Many JS virtual-dom implementations needs to represent one DOM element with at least 3 objects: the main object, one JSON object for the properties, and one array object for the contents.)*.

 ## mark.js